Monegundis

-Monegundis (also Monegund, Monegundes, died 570 AD) was a Frankish hermit and saint.
+Monegundis (also Monegund, Monegundes, Monegunda, died 570 AD) was a Frankish hermit and saint.
 A native of Chartres, she married and bore her husband daughters.
 When her daughters died in childhood, she decided to become an anchorite after a long bout with depression, and after receiving permission from her husband.

 She founded a hermitage, consisting of a private room, at Chartres.
 She later moved to a site near the tomb of Saint Martin at Tours.
 She thence acquired a reputation for holiness.
 This attracted other women to a similar lifestyle, and Monegundis devised a monastic rule that led to the founding of the convent of Saint Pierre-le-Puellier.

 Her feast day in the General Roman Calendar on July 2.